damor4321/prices-service/README.md

 * Clone this repository:
 ```
 git clone https://github.com/damor4321/prices-service.git
+cd prices-service
 git checkout main
 ```

-* Make sure you are using JDK 1.11 and Maven 3.x
+* Make sure you are using JDK 1.11.x and Maven 3.x
 * You run the tests by running ``mvn clean test``
 * You can build the project, run the tests and verify the outcome by running ``mvn clean verify``
 * You can build the project and run the tests and install the generated artifact to your local mvn repository by running ``mvn clean install``